Donders-Institute/bidscoin/README.md

     DICOM Attributes
       An (DICOM) attribute label can also be a list, in which case the BIDS labels / mapping are applies if a (DICOM) attribute value is in this list.
-If the attribute value is empty it is not used to identify the series.
-Example: SequenceName: [epfid2d1rs, '*fm2d2r']
+If the attribute value is empty it is not used to identify the run.
+Wildcards can also be given, either as a single '*', or enclosed by '*'.
+Examples:
+           SequenceName: '*'
+           SequenceName: '*epfid*'
+           SequenceName: ['epfid2d1rs', 'fm2d2r']
+           SequenceName: ['*epfid*', 'fm2d2r']

     Dynamic BIDS labels
       The BIDS labels can be static, in which case the label is just a normal string, or dynamic,